 In winter, as temperatures drop, bees become less active, and the availability of natural forage decreases.
 Your bees will need extra help to survive the cold season.

-Read our new 20-page guide on “Integrated Pest Management for Varroa Throughout the Seasons,” co-written with Dr. Gérald Therville, a french veterinarian with a specialized diploma in Beekeeping.
+Read our new 20-page guide on “Integrated Varroa Mite Management throughout the Seasons” co-written with Dr. Gérald Therville, a french veterinarian with a specialized diploma in Beekeeping.

 This document offers an overview to enhance readers’ understanding on Amitraz resistance and clarify common misconceptions.